intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Overview/pytorch_train.md

 ```

 ### Channels Last Memory Format
-`bigdl.nano.pytorch.Trainer` API extends PyTorch Lightning Trainer with multiple integrated optimizations.
-You could instantiate a BigDL-Nano Trainer with channels_last=True to use the channels last memory format, i.e. NHWC (batch size, height, width, channels), as an alternative way to store tensors in classic/contiguous NCHW order.
+ You could instantiate a BigDL-Nano `Trainer` or `TorchNano` with `channels_last=True` to use the channels last memory format, i.e. NHWC (batch size, height, width, channels), as an alternative way to store tensors in classic/contiguous NCHW order.

 ```eval_rst